cerati/p2z-tests/README.md

 ## OpenMP4 C
 #### Compile with openarc, llvm, ibm, and gcc
 Compile the OpenMP4 C sync version

+The computation and communication patterns of the omp4cv3 version is logically equivalent to CUDA version 3 (cudav3).

+The omp4c version is a synchronous version of the omp4cv3 version.

+The computation and communication patterns of the omp4cv4 version is logically equivalent to CUDA version 4 (cudav4).

 ```shell
 $ make COMPILER=openarc MODE=omp4c INCLUDE_DATA=1 USE_FMAD=1